 Be it ‘karvachauth’ or ‘mangalvar vrat,’ fasting has been punctually followed by many Indians for years together.
 But do you know that fasting reaps several benefits for your body as well?
 Abstinence from food aids in weight loss, speeds up metabolism, improves brain function, and increases longevity.

 The origin of Surya Namaskar, which is composed of 12 yoga poses for healthy well-being, can be found in India.
 Practicing Surya Namaskar helps lose weight, improves digestion, gets glowing skin, improves sleep cycle, and even brings blood sugar down.

 Eating with silver cutlery

 Eating on silver plates has been a part of Indian tradition.
 You will find several mentions of people eating with silver spoons and plates in historical scriptures as well.
 Eating with silver cutlery is good for your body as silver has anti-viral and anti-bacterial properties, which helps to fortify the food you eat.”

 Of course, there are hundreds of other customs and traditions of Indian culture, which we’ll continue to share in posts to come.
 Right now, we’re experiencing the kindly expressions of “Shubh Diwali and Happy Diwali” from all the employees we encounter in the corridors or at our door.

 |A waterbuck’s body odor is so bad that it deters predators.”
 A male can weigh up to 260 kg (573 pounds).|

-Last night, when dinner arrived, there was a little plate with two chocolate coconut candies that Tom ate and I sniffed.
+Last night, when dinner arrived, Tom ate a little plate with two chocolate coconut candies, and I sniffed.
 It certainly smelled good to me.

-May your day be filled with pleasant activities!
+May your day be filled with enjoyable activities!

 Photo from one year ago today, November 15, 2019: